sfeng96/jdbc-vs-r2dbc/README.md

 ## Problem Statement

-Given a non-blocking web application build with Spring Webflux that takes a POST request and saves the body object into a mysql database table,
+Given a non-blocking web application build with Spring Webflux that takes a POST request and saves the body object into a mysql database table

 I want to compare the performance between implementing the persistence layer with JDBC and R2DBC